ammarhakim/gkylzero/README.md

 You can install the code in two ways, depending on what you want to do with it.
 First, if you want to use the code as a library or run simulations you should be using a released *deployment version* shipped as a zip file.
 Get the zip file, unzip it and cd to it.
-Or, if you have cloned this repo then do:
+Then type:
 ```
-  ./mkdist.sh
-  cd gkylzero-dist
   make install
 ```